macph/easement-curve/docs/guide.md

 Clicking `Calculate` gives us the results.

-Since we've already defined a start point, we can start with extending the easement curve to radius of curvature `000.0`.
+Since we've already defined a start point, we can start with extending the easement curve to radius of curvature `844.4` m.

 ![Extending easement track](images/ig25.jpg)

-Following the rest of the instructions as in the last section should result in us joining up with the second track.
+Following the rest of the instructions as with the first example should result in us joining up with the second track.

 ![Finished](images/ig26.jpg)